ashleydavis/promises-for-game-development/README.md

 Promises are a [design pattern](http://en.wikipedia.org/wiki/Software_design_pattern) to structure asynchronous code and smooth over the complexities of running sequences of (dependent) asynchronous operations.

-I read an [article](https://blog.domenic.me/youre-missing-the-point-of-promises/) recently that helped me concisely understand exactly how promises help us.
+We noticed an [article](https://blog.domenic.me/youre-missing-the-point-of-promises/) recently that helped me concisely understand exactly how promises help us.
 Normally when running an asynchronous function there is no easy way to get a result back.
 In addition we have the difficulties of handling errors and exceptions.
 What exactly will happen if the async code throws an exception?
 As so eloquently put in that article *the point of promises is to give us back [functional composition](http://en.wikipedia.org/wiki/Function_composition_(computer_science)) and [error bubbling](http://en.wikipedia.org/wiki/Exception_handling) in the async world*.

 A promise is a [software abstraction](http://en.wikipedia.org/wiki/Abstraction_(computer_science)) that can bind together multiple asynchronous operations into a single *[pipeline](http://en.wikipedia.org/wiki/Pipeline_(software))* represented as a *[first-class object](http://stackoverflow.com/questions/705173/what-is-meant-by-first-class-object)*.
 A contract is made with the promise that at some time in the future the async operation(s) will either complete successfully or have been rejected (indicating that an error occurred at some stage of the pipeline).